hydephp/rfc-website/README.md

 4. Create an index page with all RFCs and their statuses.
 5. Fetch the body of RFCs from GitHub and their comments (if any).
 6. Generate a static process page from Markdown.

+## Future

+In the future we can render votes using `Yes: 👍 No: 👎 Undecided: 😕` emojis.